acorg/richard-pipeline/README.md

 * `05-sample-count`: Count the number of reads per sample (summing the sequencing read counts from `01-stats`).
 * `06-stop`: Logging.
 Create `slurm-pipeline.done` in top-level dir.
+* `07-error`: Run if an error occurs in earlier steps.
+Does some cleaning up.

 ## Output